State transfer with separable optical beams and variational quantum algorithms with classical light: Equivalent states and equivalent beams

 where, the symbols have the following meaning:

-Thus, the beam, having the coherent mode representation $J^{\frac{1}{2},1}$, in the polarisation-OAM degrees of freedom can be prepared by incoherently mixing the beams as shown in equation (\ref{Separable_expansion}).
-Similar separable expansions can be made for $J^{\frac{1}{2},T}[\alpha]$ for higher values of $T$.
-The advantage in the preparation of these beams is that there is no need of engineering spin--orbit coupling, which is needed for $J^{1/2, 1/2}[\alpha]$ for the same value of $\alpha$.
+Thus, preparation of the SEW, $J^{\frac{1}{2},1}[\frac{1}{2}]$, in the polarisation-OAM degrees of freedom requires an incoherent mixing of six beams as shown in equation (\ref{Separable_expansion}).
+Similar separable expansions can be constructed for $J^{\frac{1}{2},T}[\eta]$ for higher values of $T$, which are given below.
+This brings out the advantage that there is no need for spin--orbit coupling in preparation of the equivalent separable beams, which is otherwise needed for generation of $J^{1/2, 1/2}[\eta]$ for the same value of $\eta$.